-PHYS 580 Special Topics in Physics 1 to 4 cr
+PHYS 580 Special Topics in Physics

 Studies concepts, problems, issues, topics or themes that are important in the field of physics.
 Special topic seminars may explore a variety of topics including but not limited to: physics for educators, solid state physics, robotics and engineering applications.
 Lab may be required depending on topic.
-Prerequisite: Department approval